What you need to know about coronavirus right now

 Most cases and deaths have been in China but numbers are mounting outside its borders.
 Italy has reported the second highest number of fatalities at 197, followed by Iran at 124, then South Korea at 42.

-Around 90 countries outside China have reported infections, with Colombia, Costa Rica, Cambodia and Malta reporting first cases in the past 24 hours.
+Around 90 countries outside China have reported infections, with Colombia, Costa Rica, Cambodia, Malta and Paraguay reporting first cases in the past 24 hours.

-China is now putting more efforts into preventing infections coming back into its territory from abroad.
-About a quarter of China’s new confirmed cases and almost all of those outside the epicentre in Wuhan originated outside the country on Friday, according to official data.

 The economic bad news continues: a trade report on Saturday showed China’s exports contracted sharply in the first two months of the year, and imports slowed, as the health crisis caused massive disruptions to business operations, global supply chains and economic activity.